 A bulging tummy is a source of angst for many, many people.
 You diet and exercise, but still you have a pouch where your stomach was once flat and athletic – a very frustrating physical problem.
-A tummy tuck, technically called an abdominoplasty, is a surgical procedure to tighten the skin and muscles of the abdomen.
+A tummy tuck, also called an abdominoplasty, is a surgical procedure to tighten the skin and muscles of the abdomen.
 The result is a restoration of the smooth, flat stomach of your youth.

-Dr. Robert Whitfield understands the importance of resolving an unsightly tummy bulge in restoring self-esteem and confidence in your body image.
+Tummy tuck surgeon Dr. Robert Whitfield understands the importance of resolving an unsightly tummy bulge in restoring self-esteem and confidence in your body image.
 He is sensitive to the fact that you lead a busy life and may not be able to afford a long recovery time.
 Historically, the downside of a tummy tuck is the long recovery.
 For certain qualified patients, Dr. Whitfield offers a drainless and painless tummy tuck, a modern technique that significantly reduces recovery time.

 During your abdominoplasty consultation, Dr. Whitfield will perform a full physical exam to assess: